 For families beginning the San Diego vacation planning process, researching the San Diego theme parks and amusement parks is an excellent start.

 I’ll tell you a little bit about each, what age groups they’re appropriate for, and provide tips for how best to buy tickets.
+If you purchase sightseeing passes or tickets using the links in this post, I may be compensated.

 San Diego Zoo